KhiopsML/khiops-doc/docs/ui-docs/covisualization/features.md

 ![](../../assets/images-khiops-guides/covisualization/image26.png)

-This table has one line per item, the value of which is displayed in the column “Value”.
-The column “Cluster” contains the cluster that contains the item in the current unfolding.
+This table has one line per item, the value of which is displayed in the column "Value".
+The column "Cluster" contains the cluster that contains the item in the current unfolding.

-The column “Terminal Cluster” contains the smallest cluster in the hierarchy that contains the item.
+The column "Terminal Cluster" contains the smallest cluster in the hierarchy that contains the item.
 This is not necessarily a cluster visible in the hierarchy view unless the hierarchy is completely unfolded.

-The column “Rank” provides the ordering of the clusters in the hierarchy view.
+The column "Rank" provides the ordering of the clusters in the hierarchy view.
 A cluster with a rank value of 1 is the first one visible in the hierarchy.

-The “Typicality” of an item is a value between 0 and 1: items with typicality close to 1 are the most representative of the cluster, while items with low typicality are the least representative.
+The "Typicality" of an item is a value between 0 and 1: items with typicality close to 1 are the most representative of the cluster, while items with low typicality are the least representative.

 The search edit box allows finding values in the selected cluster.
 You can find all items containing the substring entered in the search edit box.
-In the example below, the user finds the item with value “Adm-clerical”.
-In the hierarchy, the cluster “Adm-clerical, Protec ..” is highlighted; this is the cluster that owns this item.
+In the example below, the user finds the item with value "Adm-clerical".
+In the hierarchy, the cluster "Adm-clerical, Protec .." is highlighted; this is the cluster that owns this item.

 ![](../../assets/images-khiops-guides/covisualization/image27.JPG)